 Following the adoption of IFRS 11 from January 1st, 2014, the operating data presented below is adjusted to include our prorata share in companies under joint control.
-Please refer to the paragraph “Adjusted data” on page 2 of this release for the definition of adjusted data and reconciliation with IFRS.
+Please refer to the paragraph “Adjusted data” on pages 2 and 3 of this release for the definition of adjusted data and reconciliation with IFRS.

 The values shown in the tables are generally expressed in millions of euros.
 The sum of the rounded amounts or variations calculations may differ, albeit to an insignificant extent, from the reported values.

-Excluding the positive impact from foreign exchange variations and the positive impact from changes in perimeter, adjusted organic revenue grew by +0.1%.
+Excluding the negative impact from foreign exchange variations and the negative impact from changes in perimeter, adjusted organic revenue declined by -37.9%.

-Adjusted organic advertising revenue, excluding revenue related to sale, rental and maintenance of street furniture and advertising displays, was flat in the third quarter of 2019 compared to the third quarter of 2018.
+Adjusted organic advertising revenue, excluding revenue related to sale, rental and maintenance of street furniture and advertising displays, decreased by -39.3% in the third quarter of 2020.

 Please note that the geographic comments hereafter refer to organic revenue growth.

-Third quarter adjusted organic advertising revenue, excluding revenue related to sale, rental and maintenance of street furniture were up +3.6% compared to the third quarter of 2018.
+Third quarter adjusted organic advertising revenue, excluding revenue related to sale, rental and maintenance of street furniture were down -28.7% compared to the third quarter of 2019.

-Commenting on the 2019 third quarter revenue, Jean-François Decaux, Chairman of the Executive Board and Co-CEO of JCDecaux, said:
+Commenting on the 2020 third quarter revenue, Jean-Charles Decaux, Chairman of the Executive Board and Co-CEO of JCDecaux, said:

 Under IFRS 11, applicable from January 1st, 2014, companies under joint control are accounted for using the equity method.